This post may contain affiliate links.

 What Is A Deep Pressure Therapy Dog – DPT Service Dog?

-A DPT Service Dog is a type of Psychiatric Service Dog that uses a technique called Deep Pressure Therapy (DPT) or Deep Pressure Stimulation (DPS) in order to help people transition from a stressed state to a more relaxed one.
+A deep pressure therapy dog is a type of Psychiatric Service Dog that uses a technique called Deep Pressure Therapy (DPT) or Deep Pressure Stimulation (DPS) in order to help people transition from a stressed state to a more relaxed one.

 Many types of people having different disabilities can benefit from this type of special working dog, including people living with PTSD (post-traumatic stress disorder) anxiety, depression, autism, Alzheimer’s, sensory conditions, and other conditions.

-In this article, we’ll dive into it.
-Also, check out Psychiatric Service Dog Tasks 17 Examples and Psychiatric Service Dog Training – Tactile Stimulation + More.
+In this article, we’ll dive into it everything to do with the amazing deep pressure therapy dog.
+Check out our other articles: Psychiatric Service Dog Tasks 17 Examples and Psychiatric Service Dog Training – Tactile Stimulation + More.

 A Special Kind of Working Dog